fkarg/fkarg.github.io/staged/longtermplans.md

 We first need a clear-cut definition as to when the goal is achieved.
 You might have heard of 'SMART' goals before, **S**pecific, **M**easurable, **A**chievable, **R**obust and **T**ime-bound.
-The thing we are going for right now is Specific and Measurable, since they are good indicators if a goal has been achieved.
+The thing we are going for right now is Specific and Measurable, since they are good indicators of having achieved the goal.
 For each of your goals, be as specific as you realistically can, and, if possible, find something measurable.

-When trying to learn french, your Specific and Measurable goal might be to be capable of longer-duration interactions with native speakers, without a major stumble or needing to look up words; with the goal being achieved when you had five such longer than 30min interactions as a streak.
+When trying to learn French, your Specific and Measurable goal might be to be capable of longer-duration interactions with native speakers, without a major stumble or needing to look up words; with the goal being achieved when you had five such longer than 30min interactions as a streak.